psvd2022/rewardscalculator/README.md

 This is a maven project.

-To Run the application -> Run RewardsCalculatorApplication.java as JAVA Application
+To Run the application -> Run com.demo.rewardscalculator.RewardsCalculatorApplication.java as JAVA Application

 Swagger -> http://localhost:8083/swagger-ui/index.html